-Vellum is a personal AI assistant that lives on your computer.
-It has its own identity, its own email, its own accounts.
-It can read your files, manage your calendar, order you food, build you an app, and remember that you take your coffee black.
+Vellum is a personal AI assistant that lives in the secure Vellum Cloud, available wherever you are.
+It can have its own identity, its own email, its own accounts, its own logins.
+It can read your files, manage your calendar, order you food, build you an app, control your computer, take calls on your behalf, and remember that you take your coffee black.

 It's not a chatbot.
 It's not an autocomplete engine.
 It's a separate entity that works for you, learns about you, and takes real actions in the real world.